patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/brand-voice-and-tone.md

 - **Style** is the way you use grammar, punctuation, and syntax.
 It’s influenced by how your words work together and what effect your writing has on the user.

 - **Voice** is the personality that’s reflected in your writing.
-For example, your content's voice may be "helpful".
+For example, your content's voice may be "helpful."

 - **Tone** encompasses the user’s emotions that need to be accounted for and the resulting approach you must take.
 It is important to choose a tone that's appropriate for the context of your content.
-For example, your content's tone may be "casual" or "professional".
+For example, your content's tone may be "casual" or "professional."

 ## Voice